Overview

 Practical Information

 Knockroe is an unguided heritage site managed by the Office of Public Works.
-Visitors are asked to treat the area with care; the OPW disclaims liability for any accidents.
+The monument remains in its natural field setting, and visitors are asked to stay on established paths and treat the stones with care.

 | Detail | Information |